seanledesma/seanledesma.github.io/_posts/2025-08-25-macbook-review.md

+---
+layout: post
+title: M4 Macbook Pro nearly one year later... perspective of a Linux user
+---

 I've had this M4 pro Macbook Pro since release last year, after switching from an Asus Zenbook running Fedora Linux.
 I've had a lot of mixed feelings since switching, which I thought I'd share, with emphasis on switching to MacOS after using linux for several years before.
 I'll share my thoughts as a student, as a software developer, and video editor.